elunna/nerfhack-changelog/README.md

 * Auto-ID some potions when inhaling their vapors (xnh)
 * Auto-ID scrolls of scare monster when they crumble from picking up (Un)
 * Auto-ID scrolls of confuse monster when read
-* Auto-ID scrolls of enchant armor when they erodeproof or make dragon scale mail
+* Auto-ID scrolls of enchant armor when they erodeproof or make dragon scaled armor
 * Auto-ID scrolls of food detection if they have an obvious effect.
 * Auto-ID scrolls of enchant armor when they erodeproof or harden dragon scales.
 * Auto-ID scrolls of remove curse when read